maxximizer/todolist/README.md

 export default TodoForm;
 ```
 Next goal is to update our state with new upcoming from user input.
-To do it we need to assign to ```onSubmit``` event 	```handleAdd``` function which does these things:
+To do it we need to assign to ```onSubmit``` event 	```handleAdd(event)``` function which does these things:

 -	The ```preventDefault()``` method cancels the event if it is cancelable, meaning that the default action that belongs to the event will not occur.
 -	setting ```const createInput```  to ```this.refs.createInput	``` thanks to that DOM  node input is accessible
 -	using  ```addTodo()``` function to push every task to todos array after submit
 -	cleaning input field after a submit action is triggered, by resetting term to the initial empty string value

-After such instructions, we can start  adding new tasks to out TODO list.
+After such instructions, we can start  adding new tasks to our TODO list.
 ### Step 4: Removing and updating status isDone of items
 ----------
 <b>App.js</b>